yoong93/HololensVolumeRendering/README.md

 # Shared Experience Hololens

 Microsoft Hololens Application for shared experience in medical area, developed with Unity.
-Github can't carry the model, so only the essential scripts are updated for version controll for now.
-In the future, whole application will be uploaded.

 ## 1. Shared Hologram for multiple Hololens Unit.
 - First unit connected to sharing service acts as host, and other units receives transformation(position, rotation, scale) through service.
 Codes based on Holograms 240-SharedExperience by Microsoft.